PG-8/ansa-scraper/README.md

 - 27/10/2020 at 1:15 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
 - 27/10/2020 at 1:30 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
 - 27/10/2020 at 1:45 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
+- 27/10/2020 at 2:00 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
+- 27/10/2020 at 2:15 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
+- 27/10/2020 at 2:30 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
+- 27/10/2020 at 2:45 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
+- 27/10/2020 at 3:00 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
+- 27/10/2020 at 3:15 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
+- 27/10/2020 at 3:30 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi
+- 27/10/2020 at 3:45 -> Guerriglia a Torino e Milano, Negozi saccheggiati, 12 fermi